Undun

-Undun is the tenth studio album by American hip hop band The Roots.
+Undun(stylized as undun) is the twelfth studio album by American hip hop band the Roots.
 It was released on December 6, 2011, by Def Jam Recordings.

 The album was recorded in sessions at several studios in Philadelphia and New York City.
 Production was handled primarily by Questlove, the band's record producer and drummer.
 They were joined by guest contributors, including vocalist Bilal and rappers Big K.R.I.T., Dice Raw, and Phonte.

 Musically, Undun incorporates influences from neo soul and indie music.
 Thematically, it is an existential concept album about the short, tragic life of fictional character Redford Stevens, set in urban poverty and told through a reverse-chronological narrative.

 The album performed modestly on music charts and sold 112,000 copies in the United States.
 It was a greater success with critics, being widely praised for its existential subject matter, production quality, and the band's musicianship.
 Undun was included on several critics' year-end lists of best albums.

 Writing and recording

-At the time of recording, The Roots comprised lead rapper Black Thought, drummer and producer Ahmir "Questlove" Thompson, keyboardists Kamal Gray and James Poyser, percussionist F. Knuckles, guitarist Captain Kirk Douglas, sousaphonist Damon Bryson, and bassist Mark Kelley.
+At the time of recording, the Roots comprised lead rapper Black Thought, drummer and producer Ahmir "Questlove" Thompson, keyboardists Kamal Gray and James Poyser, percussionist F. Knuckles, guitarist Captain Kirk Douglas, sousaphonist Damon Bryson (Tuba Gooding Jr.), and bassist Mark Kelley.
 The band also worked with other rappers for the album, including Big K.R.I.T., Dice Raw, Phonte, and Truck North, as well as vocalists such as Aaron Livingston and Bilal.

 Questlove said that the band benefited from the security and practice time provided by their job as the house band on Late Night with Jimmy Fallon.
 Working for NBC, the band is expected to write "short, concise songs, even if they don't get used on air.
 We have to create three to seven songs every day."
 Many of these short pieces were used for Undun.
 Questlove said the new practice space refocused the band's songwriting style, which was previously dependent on jamming during soundchecks on tour.
-Questlove said the financial stability of the new job also allowed The Roots to be more musically adventurous: "we could finally follow all those crazy ideas that we've had without fear of being dropped by our label...
+Questlove said the financial stability of the new job also allowed the Roots to be more musically adventurous: "we could finally follow all those crazy ideas that we've had without fear of being dropped by our label...
 Now we have a safety net.
 Our Def Jam life is now an evening job.
 We now have the comfort and confidence to start making the albums we want to make.
 That's why undun feels like our second album.
 There's no pressure."

 The album was recorded and mixed primarily at Downtown Music Studios in New York City and the Philadelphia recording locations A House Called Quest, daCrib, and The Boom Room.
 The track "Will to Power (3rd Movement)" was recorded and mixed at MSR Studios in New York City.
 Undun was mastered at The Mastering Palace in New York City.